-The past few years have witnessed a number of voter-verifiable voting techniques (for example: [3, 4, 5, 2, 6]) that can convince a voter that (a) her vote was cast as intended, and (b) all votes were counted as cast.
-These techniques provide a level of integrity and verifiability not present in previous techniques, because they do not require the voter to trust any entity - polling machine, election official, or third party.
+The past few years have witnessed a number of voter-verifiable voting techniques (for example: [3, 5, 6, 2, 7]) that can convince a voter that (a) her vote was cast as intended, and (b) all votes were counted as cast.
+These techniques provide a level of integrity and verifiability not present in previous techniques, because they do not require the voter to trust any entity at the polling place - polling machine, election official, or third party.
 A unique aspect of these protocols is a paper receipt received by the voter that contains her vote in encrypted form.
 The voter may check that her encrypted receipt is in the public electronic bulletin board that forms the ballot box.
-This receipt is either encrypted [3, 5, 2] or incomplete [6] and therefore maintains vote privacy.
+This receipt is either encrypted [3, 6, 2] or incomplete [7] and therefore maintains vote privacy.

 Unfortunately, this idea of letting a voter take her receipt out of the polling booth for individual verification has some drawbacks.
 First, the verifiability of these schemes requires voter participation: if voters choose not to check the presence of their receipts on the bulletin board, it is not possible to catch a cheating or defective polling machine.
-Second, in some of the published schemes, voters are first presented with complete ballots but are asked to leave with only a portion of the ballot for verification.
+Second, in some of the published schemes, voters are first presented with complete ballots but are asked to leave with only a portion of the ballot for verification, in order to prevent them from being able to prove how they voted.
 However, it may be physically difficult to force voters to leave with only part of the ballot as instructed.
 Third, the receipts are themselves susceptible to abuse from malicious voters: even if a forged receipt can be identified, the labor or legal costs of handling false claims can be prohibitive.
 Finally, the act of allowing a voter to walk out with a receipt connected to her vote, even though encrypted, and the requirement that the voter follow up with the checking of the vote, even if helped by someone else, is distinct enough from the current voting process to pose a challenge to public acceptance and widespread use.

-\Contact author: poorvi@gwu.edu.
-This work is partially supported by NSF Grant ITR-0325207 and NSF Grant SGRE-0505510
+^{}Contact author: poorvi@gwu.edu.
+This work was partially supported by NSF Grant ITR-0325207 and NSF Grant SGRE-0505510

-This paper explores the use of an additional primitive - a CAPTCHA [8] - to securely (and electronically) transmit the receipt to one or more third-party verifiers, who check for the presence of the receipt on the public bulletin board.
-The voter is ensured that the verifier received the receipt correctly because the receipt is displayed using a format and images agreed upon ahead of time by the voter and the verifier.
+This paper explores the use of an additional CAPTCHA-like primitive to securely (and electronically) transmit the receipt to one or more third-party verifiers, who check for the presence of the receipt on the public bulletin board.
+The primitive serves as a humanly-verifiable digital signature1 - the receipt received by the verifier is returned using a format and images agreed upon ahead of time by the voter and the verifier, and is easily and immediately validated by the voter with little effort.
 This shared information, as we will see, is both reasonably assumed to be known only to the verifier, and hard to reverse-engineer by the polling machine (without solving a hard AI problem).
-The use of CAPTCHAs in this manner addresses the problems pointed out above with receipts, and in addition, allows on-the-spot detection of an improper electronic receipt.
-While several schemes have recently contributed to simplifying the user interface (ballot format) for voter-verifiability [5, 7], we are, however, not aware of any work that attempts to transmit the receipt electronically to a verifier, or uses CAPTCHAs in the security mechanism.
+The use of this primitive addresses the problems pointed out above with receipts, and in addition, allows on-the-spot detection of an improper electronic receipt.
+Note that the electronic transmission of a receipt does not preclude the issuing of a paper receipt as well.
+If a county wishes to provide paper receipts, it may do so; the electronic receipts issued will all be checked, while it is likely that only a fraction of voters with paper receipts will make the effort to check their presence on the public electronic bulletin board.
+Further, voters should also be given the option of not sending the receipt to any verifier at all.